-ADQL is based on the Structured Query Language (SQL), especially on SQL 92.
-The VO has a number of tabular data sets and many of them are stored in relational databases, making SQL a convenient access means.
+The Astronomical Data Query Language (ADQL) is such a language.
+ADQL is based on the Structured Query Language (SQL), specifically SQL 92.
+The VO has a number of tabular data sets and many of them are stored in relational databases, making SQL a convenient means of access.
 A subset of the SQL grammar has been extended to support queries that are specific to astronomy.

-The geometrical functions of ADQL are making use of the IVOA STC standard.
+In practice the geometry functions of ADQL are defined by the IVOA STC standard.